umran/fsm/readme.md

 ````

 ### Defining methods that are called when transitioning to particular states
 We can also have the machine do stuff when transitioning to a new state.
 This can be done by defining methods to be called when transitioning to particular states.
-Such methods take the previous state name as the first argument, an optional args argument, which is an `interface{}` type, as the second argument, and return an error.
+Such methods take as arguments the previous state name, an optional args argument, which is an `interface{}` type, and return an error.
 ````go
 // Method to call when transitioning to the SHIPPED state func (order *Order) OnShipped(previousState string, args interface{}) error {